trixocom/odoo_git_installer/README.md

 ### Key Features

 - 🔗 **Multiple Repository Sources**: Define unlimited GitHub and GitLab repository sources
-- 🏷️ **Tag/Version Selection**: Browse and select specific tags/versions to install
+- 🏷️ **Tag & Branch Support**: Browse and select from both tags and branches (perfect for repos like ingadhoc)
 - 📦 **Automatic Installation**: Clone modules directly to your addons path
 - 🔄 **Auto-restart & Update**: Automatically restart Odoo and update the module list
 - 👤 **Permission Management**: Automatically sets proper ownership for the Odoo user